 The solution?
 Use your data lake as the BI accelerator.
 Put all of your data into the data lake, facilitate and curate your data assets, and bring your business analysts directly to the lake to perform free-form data exploration that will go a long way towards answering new questions and driving business agility.

 4. Use the Cloud

 There are several reasons why businesses are deciding to take their analytics to the cloud.
-Chief among these is a desire for scalability, however, greater flexibility, lower costs, faster response to business and reduced IT involvement also make the list.
+Chief among these is a desire for scalability.
+However, greater flexibility, lower costs, faster response to business, and reduced IT involvement also make a list.

-But, for many organizations looking at a move to the cloud, there are a couple factors that bear consideration.
+For many organizations looking at a move to the cloud, there are a couple of factors that bear consideration.
 First, businesses recognize that, while attractive, the cloud isn’t their only way of performing analytics.
 The cloud must marry with the initiatives they have in play on-premise to create a hybrid infrastructure that facilitates both.

 Secondly, as always, security is a top priority.
-When working with big data in the cloud, businesses must always be certain they are utilizing tools and platforms that give them the same level of security in the cloud that they can achieve on-premise.
+When working with big data in the cloud, businesses must always be certain they are utilizing tools and platforms that give them the same security level in the cloud that they can achieve on-premise.

 So with these two factors in mind, what should businesses be looking to get out of the cloud when it comes to their big data?

 - Increased Business Agility: The ability to spin up resources in the cloud as needed to allow business teams to run an analysis, crunch data, and work with the data on an ad-hoc basis

 - Follow Data Gravity: The ability to land data in the cloud when it’s most convenient to reduce unnecessary data movement.